microbiomedata/kaiko_metaproteome/README.md

 Before first use, a few database files are needed.

+Runs using python 3.10 and tensorflow 2.11.0.
+The full list of requirements can be found in ```Kaiko_volume/setup_libraries.txt```

 ### Downloading Files

+1) Run the file `Kaiko_denovo/model/get_data.sh` to download the trained Kaiko denovo model.

 Download the following files to the ```Kaiko_volume/Kaiko_stationary_files``` folder.